Skip to main content

 info

-This guide applies to Node.js Http runtimes (Node 20/22/24) which use ESM format (index.mjs, export const handler).
+This section applies to Node.js HTTP runtimes (Node 20/22/24) which use ESM format (index.mjs, export const handler).
 For Express runtimes (Node 18/20), refer to the Express handler syntax.

 The Event Object